araobp/stm32-mcu/NUCLEO-F401RE/Wireless/RN4020/README.md

 ### On Web Bluetooth (HTML5)

-I run the python script on my PC, and I also run [Web Bluetooth / Notification sample](https://googlechrome.github.io/samples/web-bluetooth/notifications.htm) on Chrome browser on my PC.
+I run the python script on my PC, and I also run ["Web Bluetooth / Notification" sample](https://googlechrome.github.io/samples/web-bluetooth/notifications.htm) on Chrome browser on my PC.
 It works!

 ```
 Service UUID: 11223344-5566-7788-9900-aabbccddeeff